Lukas113/Rent_Prediction/crawling/README.md

-# ImmoRent: Rental price estimate for real estate in Switzerland
+# Rental price estimate for real estate in Switzerland

-Studierender: Lukas Gehrig
-Fachcoach: Michael Graber

 # Crawling